tardis-sn/tardis/docs/tardis/plasma.rst

-Nebular Plasma
+Nebular BasePlasma
 ==============

-The `NebularPlasma` class is a more complex description of the Plasma state than the `LTEPlasma`.
-It takes a dilution factor (W) into account, which deals with the dilution of the radiation field due to geometric, line-blocking and other effects.
+The `NebularPlasma` class is a more complex description of the BasePlasma state than the `LTEPlasma`.
+It takes a dilution factor
+(W) into account, which deals with the dilution of the radiation field due to geometric, line-blocking and other effects.